Skip to main content

 • transaction-max-ms (server-side)

-Notes: Note that totalTimeout does not include time taken to open a connection (the time considered with the connectTimeout policy option).
+Notes: totalTimeout does not include time taken to open a connection (the time considered with the connectTimeout policy option).

 The totalTimeout value is sent to the Aerospike server.
 This is typically set to something higher than the value of socketTimeout to allow for socket request retries.